kumarvna/terraform-azurerm-caf-virtual-network-spoke/README.md

 }
 ```

-## `enforce_private_link_endpoint_network_policies` - Private Link Endpoint on the subnet
+## `private_endpoint_network_policies_enabled` - Private Link Endpoint on the subnet

 Network policies, like network security groups (NSG), are not supported for Private Link Endpoints.
-In order to deploy a Private Link Endpoint on a given subnet, you must set the `enforce_private_link_endpoint_network_policies` attribute to `true`.
+In order to deploy a Private Link Endpoint on a given subnet, you must set the `private_endpoint_network_policies_enabled` attribute to `true`.
 This setting is only applicable for the Private Link Endpoint, for all other resources in the subnet access is controlled based via the Network Security Group which can be configured using the `azurerm_subnet_network_security_group_association` resource.

 This module Enable or Disable network policies for the private link endpoint on the subnet.
 The default value is `false`.
 If you are enabling the Private Link Endpoints on the subnet you shouldn't use Private Link Services as it's conflicts.